lsst/rtn-032/index.rst

 #. /etc/grid-security/certificates (or another location defined by Unix environment variable **X509_CERT_DIR**).
 #. /etc/grid-security/vomsdir (or another location defined by Unix environment variable **X509_VOMS_DIR**).
 #.
 A client tools/library to submit jobs to DF's local batch system.
 #.
 Enable ENV/PROXY: this ARC CE Run Time Environment (RTE) creates a delegated x509 proxy and makes it available to the corresponding batch job via Unix environment variable $X509_USER_PROXY.
-To enable this RTE, one command **arcctl rte enable ENV/PROXY**.
+To enable this RTE, run command **arcctl rte enable ENV/PROXY**.

 In Rubin, we agreed that Panda/Harvester needs to expicitly request ENV/PROXY when submitting jobs.
 In HTCondor job submission (not to confused with HTCondor-CE) using **grid_resource = arc ..."**, this means adding